Cathrin Wilbanks ’11, M.S.

 Cathrin grew up as a missionary kid in Germany where she was grateful for the rich life of faith and adventure in which her parents raised her and her 4 sisters.
 After completing her Master’s Degree at Prescott College (AZ), she married Michael, a Georgia native.
 Together, they have had the great pleasure of raising their three-year-old son, Micah, and living a life of adventure with their two dogs, Buddy and Layla, and with Cathrin’s trusted sidekick and equine co-worker, Eclipse, a 24-year-old Shagya Arabian.

-MS Prescott College, Counseling with a specialization in Clinical Mental Health Counseling with an emphasis in Equine Assisted Mental Health (2014)
+MS in Counseling with a specialization in Clinical Mental Health Counseling with an emphasis in Equine Assisted Mental Health, Prescott College (2014)